pawantech12/markdown-editor-reactjs/README.md

 - **Word, Line, and Character Counter:** Keep track of your content with dynamic counters that update as you type.
 - **Copy Markdown Content:** Quickly copy the raw Markdown code to your clipboard with a single click.
 - **Responsive and Minimal UI:** Built with TailwindCSS for a clean, user-friendly interface.
+- **Sidebar with Predefined Sections:**
+  - Browse a list of predefined sections and search for specific ones.
+Click on any section to load its default Markdown content.
+- **Custom Section Creation:** Easily create your own custom sections with a simple click of the "Custom Section" button.
+- **Reorder Sections:** You can now reorder your selected sections by dragging and dropping them in the editor.
+- **Improved Table Preview:** Enhanced table rendering in the preview to ensure proper display.

 ## 🛠️ Built With
 - **ReactJS:** For building the interactive and dynamic user interface.